abdalaal/QuranyApp/README.md

 - **Listening**
 Download audio have two ways first download whole sura or download seperate ayahs, i have used seperate ayahs to enable feature of listen to specific ayahs.
 I download audio in storage then store path into database to be used by medialPlayer.

+## Mistakes & Learn

+- I have a crash app on real device but app work correctly on emulator so I used a **crashReporter library** and it generates a report after check I found problem was with *primaryColor* that it has a *aplha value* so I removed alpha and app work correctly

 ## Technologies
 Qurany is built using: